Sri Lanka Civil Security Force: History and establishment

-The start of the Sri Lankan civil war saw attacks by the LTTE on "border villages" (villages bordering the edges of the frontlines), causing considerable civilian casualties.
-Villagers began organising themselves into Home Guards, wherein local volunteers were initially armed with shotguns by the government, to help defend low priority rural areas that could not be held or protected by the armed forces without compromising the frontlines.
+Starting from the early 1980s, civilians were recruited and armed as territorial defence units.
+Following the 1982 elections, the state through the Mahaweli Authority pursued a policy of forcibly evicting Tamil villagers in Weli Oya and Maduru Oya areas and establishing Sinhalese settlements there in order to counter Tamil separatism.
+A 30-member security unit consisting of Sinhalese settlers in Maduru Oya was formed in 1983 with the support of the Mahaweli Authority and the Sri Lankan armed forces.
+The Sinhalese settlers were trained in firearm use and strategic defence.
+Many of these settlers were later recruited as home guards in the border villages between Sinhalese and Tamil areas.
+The introduction of the home guards in May 1984 contributed to the escalation of the ethnic conflict, with Tamil civilians being attacked by them and the LTTE launching attacks against Sinhalese settlers in November.

 The National Home Guard Service was thus established in 1986 by then Minister of National Security Lalith Athulathmudali with a strength of about 5000 personnel, armed with 12 gauge shotguns and brown uniforms.
 No allowances were paid initially, but some rations were issued through co-operative outlets.
 Subsequent to the takeover by the Police, the volunteers were paid a daily allowance and provided training at Kumbuka camp, Horana.

 In 1988 guardswomen were allowed to volunteer, and 1993 saw the first issue of automatic rifles to the Home Guard.
 However they were not very well organised, trained, or motivated resulting in many villages being massacred by LTTE raids.
 Further during the 2002 ‘'Ceasefire Agreement" their importance was reduced and were given non-security duties.

 In April 2006 due the resumption of the conflict and LTTE raids the then Secretary of Defence, Gotabaya Rajapaksa reformed the organisation renaming it into the Civil Defence Force, followed by the establishment of the Department of Civil Security on 1 January 2007 (through gazette notification No. 1462/20 of 13 September 2006) to oversee it.
 The first Director General of the Civil Defence Force was Rear Admiral Sarath Weerasekara.